MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-kernel-mode-debugging-using-2pf.md

 > You can re-enable Bit Locker and Secure Boot once you’re done using BCDEdit to update the boot information.
 > Appropriately manage the test PC, when the security features are disabled.

-This process will adds a new physical function (PF) to the a NIC, specified by  `bus.device.function`.
-The new PF can be used only by KDNET, since the Windows inbox driver is set up to not run on an added, secondary PF.
+This process will add a new physical function (PF) to the NIC, specified by  `bus.device.function`.
+The new PF can be used only by KDNET since the Windows inbox driver is set up to not run on an added, secondary PF.
 Follow these steps to add a new PF that will be used by the debug device.

 ### Confirm that debugging is disabled before adding the new physical function